u-u-z/keystone/examples/extend-graphql-subscriptions/README.md

 ### Subscriptions Page

-Once you have created your first user and a post or two, open the [/subscriptions](http://localhost:3000/subscriptions) in another tab.
+Once you have created your first user and a post or two, open the [/subscriptions](http://localhost:3000/subscriptions) page in another tab.
 Here you will see the time feed changing every second in response to the time subscription, as well as an update whenever a post is published.

 ## Publish a Post